more helpful hints Self-care. What is it? I had never actually heard of this concept until a few years ago.

 Here are some ways that I practice self-care:

 1. SLEEP!: We all know how important sleep is, and getting enough sleep is the difference between a rested entrepreneur and a restless one!
-Don’t let the demands of each day keep you from going to bed at a decent hour.
+If you are struggling to sleep then it might be a good idea to make sure you have the right mattress as this could be affecting your sleep.
+Why not have a look at these mattress sizes to see if you have the right mattress for you.
+Also, don’t let the demands of each day keep you from going to bed at a decent hour.
 If you have more to do, put it away and leave it til tomorrow.
 (Read: 12 Steps to Improve Your Sleep)

 2. Be STILL time: meditation, time with God, and time to be still and process.
 Often we are going at such a fast pace, that taking time to be quiet feels unproductive, but this is time that I cherish most of all.
 All other times of the day I’m being pulled (sometimes literally by a toddler!) in all directions.
 This time is sacred with me and my Savior.
 (Read: Experiencing God Through Meditation)